datavis-tech/reactive-property/README.md

 my.x(50).y(100);
 ```

-Listen for changes.
+### Listening for Changes

 The callback function will be invoked synchronously when the property value is set.
 The callback will be passed the current value as the first argument and the previous value as the second argument (may be `undefined` if the value was not previously set).

 ```javascript
 a.on(function(value, oldValue){